 It is that time again when the Office of Inspector General (“OIG”) publishes its Work Plan for the fiscal year outlining the areas of focus that it will investigate.
 The Work Plan highlights the OIG’s top priority to “fight fraud, waste and abuse”.
 The OIG’s strategic plan for fiscal year 2014 through 2018 specifically references using data analytics and risk assessments to identify suspected fraud, waste and abuse.
 The OIG also utilizes enforcement resources, including, but not limited to its partnership with the Department of Justice to impose penalties and potential criminal or administrative actions against individuals or entities who have allegedly committed fraud.
 All healthcare providers are subject to the OIG’s enforcement actions.
 Accordingly, it is imperative for each healthcare provider to establish an effective compliance program.
-Healthcare providers should utilize this Work Plan to establish what types of audits should be conducted during the year and to
+Healthcare providers should utilize this Work Plan to establish what types of audits should be conducted during the

 ICD-10 is not a bad word but sometimes it sounds like one.
 The estimates for cost of transition from ICD-9 to ICDE-10 in a small practice is expected to range from over $50,000- $80,000 according to the Nachimson Advisors Studies.
 However, many providers continue to drag their feet hoping the cost will go away but, from all indications, it won’t this time.
 The deadline for implementation of the new codes is October 1, 2014.